cuba-platform/masquerade/README.md

 ## Run tests

+Note, that you need to download one of the latest versions of the web driver depending on the browser you want to use to testing.
+For Chrome browser this is [chromedriver](http://chromedriver.chromium.org/downloads), for Firefox this is [geckodriver](https://github.com/mozilla/geckodriver/releases).

 To run the test, first of all, you need to set ```cuba.testMode``` property to true in the `web-app.properties` file of your CUBA application.
 After that, you should start the application using Studio or Gradle tasks.
 To start application